2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/templates.md

+---
+uid: HowTo.Razor.Templates
+---
 # SexyContentWebPage (Razor Templates)

 ## What are Razor Templates
 All razor Templates derive from the SexyContentWebPage, so the following variables and objects are available for you to work with.

 ## Example
-Visit the [App Catalog][app-cat] where almost all apps use Razor.
+Visit the [App Catalog](xref:AppsCatalog) where almost all apps use Razor.
 There you can find hundreds of examples.

 ## Objects Added by 2sxc in Razor Templates

 1. [App](xref:HowTo.DynamicCode.App) - the current App and all it's data
-1. Content ([DynamicEntity][DynamicEntity]) - primary and often the only content-item in the [Data](xref:HowTo.DynamicCode.Data) for this template
+1. Content ([DynamicEntity](xref:HowTo.DynamicCode.Entity)) - primary and often the only content-item in the [Data](xref:HowTo.DynamicCode.Data) for this template
 1. [Data](xref:HowTo.DynamicCode.Data) (IDataSource)- this object gives you all the data which was meant to be used by this Templates
-1. [Dnn](Razor-Dnn) - the common Dnn object providing page, module, user information
+1. [Dnn](xref:HowTo.DynamicCode.Dnn) - the common Dnn object providing page, module, user information
-1. [Edit](Razor-Edit) - helper providing you with various edit-functionality like `Toolbar(...)`
+1. [Edit](xref:HowTo.DynamicCode.Edit) - helper providing you with various edit-functionality like `Toolbar(...)`
-1. [Link](Razor-Link) - helper to generate links, according to the DNN-environment configuration
+1. [Link](xref:HowTo.DynamicCode.Link) - helper to generate links, according to the DNN-environment configuration
 1. ~~List~~ - old, use `Data["Default"]` instead for more consistant programming style
-1. ListContent ([DynamicEntity][DynamicEntity]) - the header data if the template expects to be a list
+1. ListContent ([DynamicEntity](xref:HowTo.DynamicCode.Entity)) - the header data if the template expects to be a list
 1. ~~ListPresentation~~ - old - use `ListContent.Presentation` instead for more consistant programming style
 1. Permissions - ???
 1. ~~Presentation~~ - old - use `Content.Presentation` instead for more consistant programming style